COSC-499-W2025/capstone-project-team-19/docs/logs/Team-Log.md

 ### Week recap:

 The team focused on building the Data Flow Diagram (DFD).
 On Monday, we collaborated to draft Level 0 and Level 1, aligning on system boundaries, external entities, and the major data stores and flows.
+We looked at examples and articles online to understand the difference between a Level 0 and Level 1 diagram and consulted the professor on our DFD Level 1 draft in class.
+The feedback was to break down the different metric functions like we did in the System Architecture diagram and to include separate arrows from the "Categorize File" process to each functions.
 On Wednesday, we went around in class comparing DFDs with other teams, then regrouped to discuss what we liked, didn't like, and what we wanted to refine or add to our diagrams.

 ### Burnup chart